 The old phrase “a picture is worth a thousand words” means a lot when it comes to documenting your injuries.
 Showing the jury bruising or lacerations after your accident can help to document how badly you were injured.
-Additionally, showing medical treatments required, like casts, oxygen and monitoring devices, or assisting devices, such as crutches, wheelchairs or walkers, can help the jury to see the work that went into healing your injuries.
-Take photographs of your initial injuries butalso monitor the progress of healing.
+Additionally, showing medical treatments required, like casts, oxygen, monitoring devices, or assisting devices, such as crutches, wheelchairs, or walkers, can help the jury to see the work that went into healing your injuries.
+Take photographs of your initial injuries but also monitor the progress of healing.

 So what should you consider as you hit the roadways in Wisconsin?
 Here are some statistics that relate directly to driving in Wisconsin.
-From crash averages, to weather, and road to light conditions, here are some interesting facts that you should know and share!
+From crash averages to weather and road conditions, here are some interesting facts that you should know and share!

-Over the last 5-year period, statistics show that there were on average, a total of over 111,000 crashes per year.
-On average, there were 509 fatal collisions, more than 82,000 collisions that included property damage and more than 29,000 accidents that resulted in injury.
-Of the more than 111,000 average car crashes, just over 18,000 were consideredspeed related crashes.
+Over the last five-year period, statistics show that there were, on average, a total of 130,896 car accidents.
+On average, there were 509 fatal collisions, an average of 100,331 collisions that included property damage, and more than 30,000 accidents that resulted in injury.
+Of the more than 130,896 average car crashes, just over 19,400 were considered speed-related crashes.

-Recent auto accident data shows that the most common hit objects are ditches, followed by trees, traffics sign posts and utility poles.
+Recent auto accident data shows that the most common hit objects are ditches, followed by trees, traffic signposts, and utility poles.

 December - February